 I enjoy the work of Del Kathryn Barton, her line work is amazing and l like that her work idea it is so unique and original, when you see a work you know exactly that it is her work.
 I did my theme at university on the humble art of 'doodling' so l can really appreciate that doodle aspect within her work.

 Which Australian deceased artist do you most admire and why?

-I did a lot of university essays on Pro Hart, so l would have to say him, l enjoyed his process as well as the humour in his finished works.
+I did a lot of university essays on Pro Hart, so l would have to say him, l enjoyed his process as well as the humor in his finished works.
 I loved the fact that dropped paint cans onto his canvas from a plane, and that he used to blow things up with dynamite, then put them back together in a more interesting way.
 I like that he liked to experiment, l can really relate to that!
 But l love how he is now called the peoples painter, he was ostracized from some of the most major Australian galleries and l'm glad that didn't stop him from becoming such an influential painter for everyday people.
 Just goes to show you that quality work will always shine through no matter what.

 Which exhibition that you have visited made the greatest impact on you and why?